 - Audio Capture Device

 - Customizing Hotkeys

-Save Folder is the location where all screenshots and gameplay videos are stored.
-The location can be changed to a folder or hard drive of your preference.
+The Save Folder is the location where all screenshots and gameplay videos are stored and this can be changed to a folder or hard drive of your preference.
 The default location is within your Windows > Users > Username > Videos folder.

 Audio Capture Device

 Audio Capture Device allows selection from a list of detected microphones connected to your system to be used to capture audio while streaming or recording gameplay.